How Much Does It Cost To Build A Home Addition?

 Home Addition Plans

-Home addition plans, blueprints, and architectural services can cost $1,000 to $3,000.
+Home addition plans and blueprints cost $1,000 to $3,000.
 You’ll need to have a plan, so everyone on the building crew knows what their job entails.

 Are Architects Needed for Additions?